mnott/pytp/README.md

   ```

 This uses status files in the `snapshot_dir` as per `config.json`.
 You can label those
-snapshot files (see the `--label` command line option).
+backups (see the `--label` command line option; if not, and if we have a tape changer, it will use the tape changer to detect the label), and you can also prefix the snapshot files with a job name (see the `--job` command line option).
 If you do a non-incremental
 backup for a given label, the previous snapshot file will be overwritten
 (obviously this part is still under development...).